 By definition, a stipend is a fixed sum of money, paid periodically for services, to defray expenses.
 In other words, a stipend is an allowance your employer may provide you to offset some of the costs associated with working.
 Most employment stipends are taxable.
 Your employer will report them to the Internal Revenue Service, and you will have to claim them on your tax returns.

-Mileage reimbursement.
-A mileage stipend is a reimbursement made to an employee to attend work-sponsored activities.
-For example, if you typically work virtually and your employer needs you to come to the office for a meeting, you may be eligible for compensation for the miles you were required to drive.
+Mileage reimbursement - A mileage stipend is a reimbursement made to an employee to attend work-sponsored activities.
+For example, if you typically work virtually and your employer needs you to come to the office for a meeting, you may be eligible for compensation for the miles you are required to drive.
 The IRS sets optional annual standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
 You can find current rates by visiting IRS Credits and Deductions.

-Telephone.
-Your employer may give you a company-issued mobile phone or may request that you use your personal phone for business purposes.
+Telephone - Your employer may give you a company-issued mobile phone or may request that you use your personal phone for business purposes.
 In either case, your employer may consider this a business deduction and cover the costs or partial costs for your personal phone.

-Child care.
-Some employers offer a form of child care stipend.
+Child care - Some employers offer a form of child care stipend.
 These stipends typically do not cover the daily costs of child care but help offset the cost while you take part in special activities for the company or organization.
 Employers may provide a child care stipend when they request that you work outside normal business hours, require you to take a professional development course or travel for business purposes.

 Qualifying for a stipend

-Your employee handbook should indicate whether your company or organization offers any stipends.
+Your employee handbook should tell you whether your company or organization offers any stipends.
 If you do not find any information on stipends in your employee handbook or are not sure if you meet the qualifications for a stipend, check with your supervisor or human resources department.
 If your company does not offer stipend programs and you want to talk to your supervisor about the benefits of stipends, here are a few pointers.